 What I like the very best about this recipe is that I have my carb, my protein, and my veg all in one dish and I don’t have to think about side dishes and main dishes and extra dishes, dishes, dishes.

-Do I Cook Rice Before Adding To Casserole?
+Do I Cook Rice Before Adding To Casserole Dish?

 Short answer: No!
-Long answer: As long as you add boiling hot liquid and seal your ovenproof dish well, your rice will cook perfectly well in the oven, no need to pre-boil the rice.
+Long answer: As long as you add boiling hot liquid and seal your ovenproof casserole dish well, your rice will cook perfectly well in the oven.
+No need to pre-boil the rice.

 Many (the majority) of Chicken and Rice Casserole recipes I’ve seen call for cooked rice and cooked chicken and blanched vegetables.
 What exactly is the point of making a casserole when you have to cook everything separately?
 Also….who’s gonna wash all those dishes?